 A minimum of a second-class honours degree or above with Royal Institute of British Architects part 1 exemption.
 Students with appropriate qualifications and design skills may be accepted directly.
 An online portfolio submission may be required as part of the selection process.
+Applicants would ideally have some experience working within an Architecture practice.
 English language proficiency at a minimum of IELTS band 6.5 or equivalent with no component less than 6.0.

 Months of entry